‘By taking a real, analytical look at our data, we could tell we really needed to work on our ability to retain diverse employees’

 But with powerful analytics solutions designed for higher education, faculty affairs and HR teams don’t need additional manpower to glean key insights.

-“A powerful data and analytics tool allows you real-time access to key performance information so you can ultimately identify where breakdowns are occurring,” said Edward Wilson Jr., Ph.D., director of strategic partnerships at PeopleAdmin and former HR director and director of academic affairs at the University of Kansas Medical Center.
+“A powerful data and analytics tool allows you real-time access to key performance information so you can ultimately identify where breakdowns are occurring,” said Edward Wilson Jr., Ph.D., former director of academic affairs and HR director at the University of Kansas Medical Center.
 “Your data tell a story, analytics solutions should help you understand it.”

 Shannon Phillips, assistant director of technology and compensation specialist at the University of Arkansas in Fayetteville, is currently using Analytics — a PeopleAdmin solution designed to translate data into actionable trends — to help university stakeholders understand the story their data tell, and identify breakdowns that negatively impact diversity hiring.